LogoLogo

 ChEMBL

-The EMBL-EBI ChEMBL is a manually curated database of bioactive molecules with drug-like properties, either approved for marketing by the U.S Food and Drug Administration (FDA), or clinical candidates.
+EMBL-EBI's ChEMBL is a manually curated database of bioactive molecules with drug-like properties, either approved for marketing by the U.S Food and Drug Administration (FDA), or clinical candidates.
 ChEMBL also captures information regarding the drug molecule indications, as well as their curated pharmacological target.

 In the Platform, ChEMBL evidence represents any target–disease relationship that can be explained by an approved or clinical candidate drug, targeting the gene product and indicated for the disease.
 Independent studies are treated as individual evidence.